 Key factors affecting the Committee's judgment with respect to the Co-CEOs include the nature and scope of their responsibilities and their effectiveness in leading initiatives to increase shareholder value, productivity, profitability and growth.
 The Committee also considers the compensation levels and performances of a comparison group of publicly-held insurance companies (collectively, the "Compensation Peer Group") in reviewing the appropriateness and competitiveness of the Company's compensation programs.
-The Committee believes, however, that the peer review should be simply a point of reference for measurement, not a determinative factor for executive compensation.
-The purpose of this research is not to supplant the analyses of internal pay equity, wealth accumulation and the individual performance of the executive officers that the Committee considers when making compensation decisions, but rather to serve as additional data utilized by the Committee in its analysis.
+The Committee believes, however, that the peer review should be simply a point of reference for measurement, not a determinative factor for executive compensation and the individual performance of the executive officers that the Committee considers when making compensation decisions, but rather to serve as additional data utilized by the Committee in its analysis.
 The Compensation Peer Group, which is periodically reviewed and updated by the Committee, consisted in 2009 of companies against which the Committee believes AFG competes for talent and for stockholder investment, and in the marketplace for business.
 In analyzing market pay levels among the Compensation Peer Group, the Committee factors into its analysis the large variance in size (both in terms of revenues and market capitalization) among the companies.
 The companies comprising the Compensation Peer Group during 2009 were: